esosdb/utils/README.md

   space: 2, //shold be a number (default:0)
 });
 connect(db);
-import { UserSchema } from "./schemas/UserSchema.js"; //You must be import after connect() function
+import { User } from "./schemas/UserSchema.js"; //You must be import after connect() function
 ```

 ## Examples